Tamarack (Larix laricina)

 Leaf

-Needlelike, flat, soft, slender, length about 1"; borne in clusters on spurlike branches and distributed singly on terminal shoots; bright green in spring, turning dull yellow in September or October just before falling.
+Needlelike, flat, soft and slender, about 1 inch long.
+Needles are borne in clusters on spurlike branches and distributed singly on terminal shoots.
+Bright green in spring, turning dull yellow in September or October just before falling.
 Tamarack is the only conifer in Minnesota that sheds all its leaves each fall.

 Fruit (seed)

-Young cones red or greenish, mature cones light brown; 3/4" long; nearly spherical; open in the fall to release small winged seeds.
+Young cones are red or greenish while mature cones light brown, measuring ¾ inch long.
+They are nearly spherical and open in the fall to release small, winged seeds.
 Cones often remain on trees several years.

 Range

-Found chiefly in the swamps in the coniferous forest region of northern Minnesota; occasionally found in drier localities where it reaches larger size; also found southward scattered in cold swamps throughout the hardwood region as far south as the Twin Cities; shade intolerant.
+Found primarily in swamps in the coniferous forest region of northern Minnesota, occasionally found in drier localities where it grows larger.
+Also found southward scattered in cold swamps throughout the hardwood region as far south as the Twin Cities.
+Tamaracks are shade intolerant.

 Wood uses